harshit-01/Python-Practice-Project-using-Flask/README.md

 # Python-Practice-Project-using-Flask
-The website allows people to add different quotes.
+The website allows users to add different quotes.